Is It Safe For Patients With Brain Tumors To Fly?

 About the Author

-Dr. Garni Barkhoudarian is an expert neurosurgeon and director of the Pacific Adult Hydrocephalus Center at Pacific Neuroscience Institute.
+Dr. Garni Barkhoudarian is an expert neurosurgeon and director of the Facial Pain and Adult Hydrocephalus Centers, and Co-director of the Pituitary Disorders Center at Pacific Neuroscience Institute.
 His philosophy for virtually all intracranial procedures is to apply the keyhole concept of minimizing disturbance to the brain and its supporting structures.

 Last updated: November 28th, 2018